JCarston/Software-Development-Journey/Github-Training/github_commands.md

     - This is usally done in pull request
 ### git branch -d [branch-name]
     - Deletes the specified branch
+## git branch-m [branchname]
+    - Rename branch.
+You much be inside the branch you want to rename.
 ### git branch --list
     - Show list of all branches in repo
 ### git switch [branch-name]